Vicktour358/Second-Semester-Examination/README.md

 ## How to Deploy the HTML Page
 *Create a New Repository on your GitUp Account
-*Press the command “cd /path/to/your/folder”	#to navigate into your folder directory
+*Press the command “cd /path/to/your/folder”     .....#to navigate into your folder directory
-*Press the command “git init”	# To Initialize Git repository
+*Press the command “git init”     .....# To Initialize Git repository
-*Press the command “git add .”	# To Add all files to the staging area
+*Press the command “git add .”     .....# To Add all files to the staging area
-*Press the command “git commit -m "Your commit message"” # To add commit message
+*Press the command “git commit -m "Your commit message"”     .....# To add commit message
-*Press the command “git remote add origin <repository_URL>”  # Link to your remote Repo
+*Press the command “git remote add origin https://github.com/Vicktour358/Second-Semester-Examination”     .....# Link to your remote Repo
-*Press the command “git push -u origin main”          # Push to the remote repository
+*Press the command “git push -u origin main”     .....# Push to the remote repository

 *SSH into your server
-*Press the command “cd /var/www/html”, to enter the directory of the web server
+*Press the command “cd /var/www/html”     .....#to enter the directory of the web server
-*Press the command “sudo rm index.nginx-debian.html”, to remove the default HTML file from the server directory
+*Press the command “sudo rm index.nginx-debian.html”     .....#to remove the default HTML file from the server directory
-*Press the command “cd ~” to go to the Home directory
+*Press the command “cd ~”     .....#to go to the Home directory
-*Press the command “git clone https://github.com/Vicktour358/Second-Semester-Examination”, to clone GitUp Repository
+*Press the command “git clone https://github.com/Vicktour358/Second-Semester-Examination”     .....#to clone GitUp Repository
-*Press the command “cd Second-Semester-Examination”, to enter into the Repo Directory
+*Press the command “cd Second-Semester-Examination”     .....#to enter into the Repo Directory
-*Press the command “sudo mv index.html /var/www/html”, to move desired HTML file to the server directory
+*Press the command “sudo mv index.html /var/www/html”     .....#to move desired HTML file to the server directory

 ## How to Configured Networking
 *Login to your AWS Console
 *Click on “Security Groups” at the side bar (or from Services menu)
 *Click on “Add Rule”
-*Set Rule 1 to SSH Type, Port 22, Anywhere ipV4 Source, Allow SSH description
-*Set Rule 2 to Custom TCP Type, Port 80, Anywhere ipV4 Source, Open Port 80 description
+*Set Rule 1 to: Type --> SSH; Protocol --> TCP; Port --> 22; Source --> Anywhere-IPv4; Description --> SSH Connection
+*Set Rule 2 to: Type --> HTTP; Protocol --> TCP; Port --> 80; Source --> Anywhere-IPv4; Description --> Connect to HTTP
+*Set Rule 3 to: Type --> HTTPS; Protocol --> TCP; Port --> 443; Source --> Anywhere-IPv4; Description --> Connect to HTTPS
 *Click on “Save Rule”

 ## Screenshots of my Project